semgrep/semgrep-docs/docs/experiments/join-mode.md

 - 'unescaped-extensions.$PATH > template-vars.path'
 ```

-Putting togther the three code pattern Semgrep rules and the three conditions gives us the join rule at the top of this section.
+Combining the three code pattern Semgrep rules and the three conditions gives us the join rule at the top of this section.
 This rule will match the code shown here.

 <img src="/docs/img/join-mode-example.png" alt="Screenshot of code the join rule will match" />